Caring for critical children

 Critically ill infants, children and adolescents up to age 18 receive constant care, sophisticated monitoring and specialized therapies in our Pediatric Intensive Care Unit (PICU) at Prisma Health Children’s Hospital.
 The PICU centers around twelve ICU beds located in a separate unit on the fifth floor of the Children’s Hospital tower.The PICU team includes four in-house, American-board-certified pediatric critical care physicians as well as in-house pediatric resident physicians.

-The PICU provides some of the most advanced, family-focused care available in the Upstate to children of all ages and with a vast range of serious illnesses.
+The PICU provides the most advanced, family-focused care available in the in the Upstate to children of all ages and with a vast range of serious illnesses.
 The PICU supports a pediatric transport team, which will bring critically ill children within a radius of 50 miles to Children’s Hospital.
 A team of paramedics, specially trained respiratory therapists, pediatric intensivists and PICU critical care nurses are on call to transport critically ill children to the Children’s Hospital PICU by helicopter or ambulance, supervising their care all the way.

 Each member of the unit’s medical staff is board-certified or board-eligible in pediatric critical care medicine.
-All the staff members (physicians, nurses, respiratory therapists and other professionals) are highly trained and skilled in the care of critically ill and injured children.
+All staff members (physicians, nurses, respiratory therapists and other professionals) are highly trained and skilled in the care of critically ill and injured children.
 Additionally, a wide range of serious medical and surgical conditions are treated by the PICU staff members.